andersaamodt/declaration-of-individual-emancipation/declaration.md

 ##### **Government by Consent.** {#sec:government-consent}
 Power derives only from individual and state consent; emergency rule must expire unless renewed by those governed. (see[@sec:perpetual-emergency-rule])

+##### **No Contract by Presence.** {#sec:no-contract-by-presence}
+No person enters into obligation or law by mere birth, presence, or occupation of a territory, nor by reading a sign or clicking “I Agree.”
+Consent to any contract or law must be deliberate, informed, and non-coerced—an act between distinct and conscious parties, not passive exposure to terms or jurisdiction.

 ##### **Peaceful Foreign Policy.** {#sec:foreign-policy}
 War requires declaration, objective, and public consent. (see[@sec:undeclared-wars],[@sec:war-lies],[@sec:war-machine],[@sec:humanitarian-priority])

+##### **No Standing Armies.** {#sec:no-standing-armies}
+No state, corporation, or institution shall maintain a permanent standing army.
+Obedience to a permanent military caste is anathema to a free people.
+Military training may be available to all by voluntary, transparent, and locally governed programs; defence shall be organized by ad-hoc, self-organized militias whose mandate is strictly defensive, temporally limited, and immediately recallable by the communities they serve.
+Professionalized, expeditionary, or permanent martial institutions—those that concentrate force, normalize obedience, or project power beyond community defence—are forbidden.[^standing-armies]

+[^standing-armies]: History shows that standing armies, once established, rarely remain confined to their original purpose.
+In seventeenth-century England, the Stuart kings’ troops enforced royal decrees, crushed dissent, and helped ignite civil war—prompting Parliament’s lasting cry, “No standing armies!”
+In the early United States, the founders warned that peacetime militaries would enslave the citizenry they claimed to protect; Jefferson called them “instruments of tyranny.”
+In Prussia, and later in unified Germany, the army became the state itself—its officers sat in parliament, shaped education, and molded an entire nation into submission, laying the groundwork for total war.

 ##### **Humanitarian Priority.** {#sec:humanitarian-priority}
 Resources shall favor healing, education, and building over armament.
 Provisions may be made for a charity–industrial–cooperative complex to supplant the military–industrial–congressional complex. (see[@sec:war-machine],[@sec:foreign-policy],[@sec:peaceful-adjudication])